Skip to main content

 • Monitor journey progress: Receive real-time notifications about the customer onboarding status.

-• Log verification events for compliance or auditing purposes.
+• Log events: Log verification events for compliance or auditing purposes.

 A typical customer journey with a Webhook module looks like this: